gretchesketch/project1_Cocktail-Recipe/README.md

 ## General Information
-- The purpose of the project is to utilize all of the skills we have learned in the first 7 weeks of this course and showcase it through one solid application.
+- The purpose of the project is to utilize all of the skills we have learned in the first 7 weeks of this course and showcase it through one solid an user friendly       application.
 - Collectively we chose this project to create an app for entertainers, bartenders, and anyone looking to create the perfect drink for the perfect occassion.
-- With ease Git Coctail allows you to search the perfect cocktail and retrieve the ingredients needed to make that cocktail
+- With ease Git Coctail allows you to search the perfect cocktail and retrieve the ingredients needed to make that cocktail.

 ## Diployed Link